charleslparker/WEKALab/readme.md

 > getclassdistribution(C, k)
 ```

-Note that `getclassdistributio`n also works for matrices:
+Note that `getclassdistribution` also works for matrices:

 ```
 > getclassdistribution(C, M)